Equivalent theories of liquid crystal dynamics: Introduction

 where we sum over repeated indices and we have used the equivalence between two-forms and vector fields on physical space (see \S\ref{Sec:micropolar} for the coordinate-free definition).
 In the gauge-theory approach developed in \cite{Volovick1980}, the absence of disclinations is given by a vanishing magnetic field $\boldsymbol{B}$, rather than by a vanishing potential $\bgamma$.
 Thus, the presence of $\bgamma$ in a mathematical model must be compatible with EL dynamics, as long as $\boldsymbol{B}=0$.
 In the context of reduction theory, one recognizes that a vanishing magnetic field $\boldsymbol{B}=0$ simply amounts to the homogeneous initial condition $\bgamma_0=0$ \cite{Volovick1980}.
 If the latter condition is not satisfied, then the gauge-theory model would extend the EL formulation to incorporate non-trivial disclination dynamics.

-On the other hand, Eringen's micropolar theory does not seem to possess a gauge-theory formulation, since the wryness tensor $(\nabla\bn)\times\bn$, as defined by Eringen, does not transform as a magnetic potential under gauge transformations; see \cite[Lemma 8.10]{GBRa2009}.
-Nevertheless, Eringen's theory still shares many analogies with gauge-theory models and the coexistence of the wryness and microinertia tensors in the dynamics provides an interesting opportunity to account for the shape evolution of the molecules interacting with disclination lines.
+On the other hand, Eringen's micropolar theory does not seem to possess a gauge-theory formulation, since the wryness tensor $(\nabla\bn)\times\bn$, as defined by Eringen, does not transform as a magnetic potential under $SO(3)$ gauge transformations; see \cite[Lemma 8.10]{GBRa2009}.
+Nevertheless, Eringen's theory still shares many analogies with gauge-theory models and the coexistence of the wryness and microinertia tensors in the dynamics provides an interesting opportunity to address for the shape evolution of the molecules interacting with disclination lines.

-The considerations above represent the main motivation for the present work, which uses Euler-Poincar\'e variational methods to provide a unifying framework for incorporating defect dynamics in continuum systems with broken internal symmetry (e.g., liquid crystals) and shows that Eringen's micropolar theory comprises Ericksen-Leslie dynamics.
+These considerations motivate the present work, which uses Euler-Poincar\'e variational methods to provide a unifying framework for incorporating defect dynamics in continuum systems with broken internal symmetry (e.g., liquid crystals) and shows that Eringen's micropolar theory includes Ericksen-Leslie dynamics.
 This is done upon noticing that taking the gradient of the relation